pimcore/pimcore/docs/Development_Documentation/02_MVC/02_Template/00_Layouts.md

 </html>
 ```

-Of course, php can be used within the layout file and therefore layouts can become much more complicated.
+Of course, PHP can be used within the layout file and therefore layouts can become much more complicated.
 The most
 important line though is `<?= $this->layout()->content; ?>`.
 It includes the actual rendered content of the view.

-###### To enable a layout in your controller action use:
+###### To Enable a Layout in Your Controller Action Use:

 ```php
     $this->enableLayout();